15 Quick Tips for Managing Caregiver Stress

 Caregivers often hold stress in their neck and shoulders.

-11. Stretch or do yoga
+11. Stretch or do some yoga

-Do a few stretches at your desk, a 5 minute yoga stretching routine, or treat yourself to a relaxing 20 minute beginner yoga session.
+Do a few stretches at your desk, a 5-minute yoga stretching routine, or treat yourself to a relaxing 20-minute beginner yoga session.

-12. Do something creative
+12. Do something creative like painting or writing

-13. Do a brain dump
+13. Do a brain dump and write in a journal

 Get everything that’s bouncing around your brain out onto paper so you won’t feel like you need to remember it all anymore.
 That definitely takes a load off your mind!